selmain/stat2120-cheat-sheet/2120pythoncs.md

 pd.read_excel(r"filepath")
 ```

 Replace `filepath` with the filepath to the dataset.
-Make sure to keep the r in front of the string - this is a special type of the string that will not use special characters and thus read your entire file path literally (this prevents a lot of filepath issues).
+Make sure to keep the `r` in front of the string - this is a special type of strings that will not use special characters and thus will read your entire file path literally (this prevents a lot of filepath issues).

 ### Printing
 ```python